 - Follow all rules of the road.

-- Ensure all lights and reflectors are in place and good working order.
+- Ensure all lights and reflectors are in place and in good working order.
 A slow-moving vehicle emblem should be in place and visible from the rear.

 - Check your route before transport to ensure equipment fits safely under power lines and over bridges or culverts that need to be crossed.